wyndomb/Youtube-AI-Transcriber/TRANSCRIPT_ISSUE_PLAN.md

 ## Current Diagnosis

 Initial diagnosis indicated that the YouTube API key was missing from the Vercel environment.
 This was added, but the issue persisted.
-Further investigation revealed two key issues:
+Further investigation revealed several key issues:

 1. The URL construction for internal API calls was missing the proper protocol prefix on Vercel deployments
 2. YouTube transcript fetching may be blocked by YouTube when coming from Vercel IP addresses
+3. YouTube returns different page structures when accessed from cloud providers vs. residential IPs
+4. The regex pattern used to extract captions data was failing on certain videos

 ## Implemented Solution